nimadez/voxel-builder/README.md

     - In Linux, start Chrome with ```--enable-features=Vulkan``` for hardware acceleration
 - Firefox (dev edition):
     - Use ```about:config``` to enable "dom.webgpu.enabled"
-    - Not officially supported, may not work at all.
+    - It may not work

-✔️ If WebGPU is supported in your browser, the option to enable it will be available in the Preferences menu and you can enable or disable it.
+✔️ If WebGPU is supported in your browser, the option to enable it will be available in the Preferences menu.

 ## Known Issues
 Higher than 512K is not recommended